ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 This makes assuring, testing or changing the code more difficult.
 You may also find it harder to spot and fix mistakes.

-Code that isn't modular can cause a range of issues:
+Code that is not modular can cause a range of issues:

 - walls of repetitive code that are hard to absorb.
 - long, complex scripts that are hard to follow.
 - over-complicated code where a simpler solution could be used.
-- a code base that makes it difficult to find what you're looking for.
+- a code base that makes it difficult to find what you are looking for.

 This chapter highlights ways to write modular code that is easy to read, review, and maintain.
 These practices will also help you implement the other good coding practices you will come across in this guidance, such as version control, review, testing and documentation.